RubenNatanael/OBD2-Scanner-Library/README.md

 ./main
 ```

-Or simply run the helper script that starts everything for you:
+Or simply run the helper script that starts everything for you(included carSimulator):

 ```bash
 ./run_example.sh